davotoula/dev-challenges/big-data/simple/README.md

+### Introduction
-A simple approach where the solution is contained in as single routine all execution is synchronous.
+A simple approach where the solution is contained in as single routine and all execution is synchronous.

+### Approach
+The implementation has been seperated into multiple helper functions to make it more modular but it all executes synchronously as no separate threads / routines are started.

+### Results

+In summary this simple solution performs better than the solution with channels.
+I suspect that for a simple problem like this, the channel overhead is not worth it.

+For a more cpu intensive task I believe the channel overhead would be compensated by having multiple cores diving the workload.

+Worse if multiple cores are used

 Single core: